bluxmit/alnoda-workspaces/workspaces/python-automate-workspace/README.md

 ## Why this images

+1. You need an environment where you can write and schedule Python code to automate all kinds of tasks and operation.
-1. If you need isolated dev environment where you can code and install packages and apps without affecting the base operating system.
+2. If you need isolated dev environment where you can code and install packages and apps without affecting the base operating system.
-2. If you need self-hosted remote development environment.
+3. If you need self-hosted remote development and execution environment.
-3. If you need to be just one command away from coding in Python.
+3. If you need to be just one command away from coding in Python and optimize manual work.

 ## Start

 ```
-docker run --name space-1 -d -p 8020-8040:8020-8040 alnoda/python-workspace
+docker run --name space-1 -d -p 8020-8040:8020-8040 alnoda/python-automate-workspace
 ```

 and open [localhost:8020](http://localhost:8020) in browser.